-Since 1992, Truman McNair Alumni have made incredible achievements:
+Since 1992, Truman McNair Alumni have made significant achievements:

-Truman McNair Alumni hold degrees from universities including Cornell University, Harvard University, New York University, Northwestern University, Tulane University, University of Chicago, University of Notre Dame, University of Wisconsin-Madison, Vanderbilt University, and Washington University in St. Louis.
+Truman McNair Alumni hold degrees from many domestic and international universities including Duke University, Howard University, Indiana University-Bloomington, Pennsylvania State University, St. Louis University, Texas A&M University, University of Chicago, University of Iowa, University of Michigan, University of Minnesota, University of Missouri-Columbia, University of Illinois-Chicago, University of Wisconsin-Madison, and Washington University in St. Louis.

 The McNair program at Truman has improved my experience at college significantly.
 Before I joined the program I struggled to feel like I had a place on campus where I fully belonged, but McNair changed that for me.
 The services they provide, as well as the the sense of the community, is truly invaluable.

 The McNair program has provided me with opportunities I otherwise would not have been able to seek.
 As a first generation student, I was unaware of so much of what goes on in the formal research setting and about the graduate school application process.
 The guidance, mentorship, and critical/constructive feedback on my research/grad school endeavors have all consistently shown me the importance of this program in my life.

 The McNair program has been a cornerstone of my Truman experience, introducing me to faculty and staff both in and beyond my discipline that support me.
 For first-generation students, the issue often isn’t jumping through the hoops, but rather knowing which hoops to jump through and how many hoops there are to begin with.
 McNair helps identify the hoops and reminds you that, even when they seem impossibly high, you can get through them.